-After addressing the context, commitment and planning, organizations will have to look at the support needed to meet their goals and objectives.
-This includes resources, targeted internal and external communications, as well as documented information that replaces previously used terms such as documents, documentation and records.
-The organisation needs to supply competent resource to deliver its goods and services.
+After addressing the context, commitment, and planning, organizations will have to look at the support needed to meet their goals and objectives.
+This includes resources, targeted internal and external communications, as well as documented information that replaces previously used terms such as documents, documentation, and records.
+The organization needs to supply competent resource to deliver its goods and services.
 Again, nothing new here, awareness has been strengthened so now everyone needs to know the implications of not conforming to the management system requirements.
-The organisation needs to consider the need for both internal and external communications relevant to the management system – what, when and with whom it will communicate.
+The organization needs to consider the need for both internal and external communications relevant to the management system – what, when and with whom it will communicate.
 The final support requirement is going to generate a lot of heat but not much light – documented information.
-Gone are the terms documents, documentation and records.
-However the requirements for the management of documented information are not new, exceptional or excessive.
-One skeleton which is finally laid to rest is the idea that everyone needs work instructions no matter how experienced or senior they are in the organisation.
+Gone are the terms documents, documentation, and records.
+However, the requirements for the management of documented information are not new, exceptional or excessive.
+One skeleton which is finally laid to rest is the idea that everyone needs work instructions no matter how experienced or senior they are in the organization.
 Auditing awareness and communication should be easier; the requirements are crisper.
 The organization needs to:

 - Determine the necessary competence of person(s) doing work under its control that affects its discipline speciﬁc performance.

 - Ensure that these persons are competent on the basis of appropriate education, training, or experience.

 - Where applicable, take actions to acquire the necessary competence, and evaluate the effectiveness of the actions taken

 - Retain appropriate documented information as evidence of competence